SwatiRanjangit/The-Wild-Oasis/README.md

-# Hotel Management App Readme
+# The wild Oasis App Readme

-The Hotel Management App is a comprehensive solution designed to streamline various tasks for hotel employees.It is made using ReactQuery and Supabase.
+This is Hotel Management App is a comprehensive solution designed to streamline various tasks for hotel employees.It is made using ReactQuery and Supabase.
 This README document provides an overview of the app's features, functionalities, and usage instructions.

 ## Table of Contents